eengl/QLNetcdf/README.md

 Known Issues
 ------------
 Sometimes the plugin fails to work (no preview is rendered).
 The best fix I have found is to force-relaunch Finder (`cmd+option+esc`)

 Building
 --------
-The xcode project file is supplied with the project.
-The project has been built with xcode 4.6 and xcode 5.1
+The Xcode project file is supplied with the project.
+The project has been built with Xcode versions 4.6 and 5.1.